bekaryskambarov/itp2fin/README.md

 # Astana Guide Bot

 ## Project Description
-This is our final course project for the programming class.
+This is our final course project for the Introduction to Programming 2.
 We developed an interactive Telegram bot that serves as a digital city guide for Astana.
 The main goal of this project is to help university students, tourists, and locals quickly discover popular city locations, get directions, and read or submit user feedback directly within Telegram.

 ## Main Functionalities
 - Categorized Search: Users can browse locations sorted into specific types such as restaurants, parks, entertainment spots, and libraries.